 The runes were used to write Old English and Old Frisian, with Frisian not using the final two runes of the rune-row added for the Old English usage.
 Fewer than 200 inscriptions – mainly on personal items, weapons, stone crosses, and coins – are known.
-From the 7th century through the 9th century CE, runes pop up as coin legends, hinting at a practical application of the script.
+From the 7th century through the 9th century CE, medieval runes pop up as coin legends, hinting at a practical application of the script.
 In England, Christianity entered the stage in the 7th century CE and proceeded to leave its mark on Futhorc, too, innovating and standardising away (mainly visible in the runes ᚣ and ᛠ used for /y/ and /æe/) likely in a conscious reform.
 Except in manuscripts, Latin was used side by side with runes.
 The Anglo-Saxon runes held strong until at least the end of the 10th century CE, after which their use seems to grind to a halt.
 A composite rune-row showing common versions of the Anglo-Saxon Futhorc can be given as follows, starting with the rune, its transliteration, its name in Old English, and the meaning of that name:

 - ᚠ f feoh “wealth”

 - ᚢ u ūr “aurochs”

 - ᚩ o ōs “one of the gods”, also “mouth”